The scientific activities of Doping Authority Netherlands consist of the following:

 Two studies in collaboration with RIVM looking at the quality and composition of prohormones (which began in 2020) and nootropics (which began in 2021) are still in progress.
 There is also a study in progress (which began in 2021) by the University of Leuven looking at the content of the messages spread by ‘influencers’ on social media about prohibited substances such as anabolic steroids.

 Doping Authority Netherlands spent the last budget of the - now disbanded - Anti-Doping Authority Netherlands Foundation to conduct a study at the DoCoLab in Ghent.
 The study is looking at the development of a detection method for thyroid hormones.
 The research proposal was under review by the ethics committee of Ghent University at the end of 2021.

 Studies with the Ministry of Health as client

-Doping Authority Netherlands wrote an article for Sport & Geneeskunde in 2020 about the 2015 study of prohibited substances in sports supplements.
-The article appeared in the March issue of the journal.
+An article about the 2015 study of the presence of doping substances in nutrition supplements was published in the Journal of Sports Science and Medicine.
 The study was subsidised by the Ministry of Health, Welfare and Sport.

 Collaboration with government and government bodies

 Doping Authority Netherlands worked with the NVWA, customs authorities and the IGJ on an article about SARMs: a new health issue in fitness and bodybuilding.
 The article was published in the journal Tijdschrift voor Gezondheidswetenschappen.